Skip to main content

 npx prisma migrate dev --name init

 Now create a Prisma client singleton.
-This is important — without it, Next.js hot reloading creates multiple database connections during development:
+Without it, Next.js hot reloading spawns multiple database connections during development, and things get messy fast:

 // src/lib/prisma.ts